natalieagus/50005/docs/Problem Set/03-processes.md

 ## The Phantom Thread

+### Background

+Certainly.
+Here is the revised **background section** without hyphens:

+---

+### Background

+In multithreaded Java programs, memory visibility refers to whether one thread's changes to shared variables become observable by other threads.
+This issue is governed by the Java Memory Model (JMM), which specifies the rules for how and when reads and writes to variables are propagated between threads and main memory.

+By default, the JVM and modern processors may cache variables in registers or processor-local caches.
+This can lead to a situation where one thread updates a variable, but another thread continues reading a stale value.
+Such behavior is <span class="orange-bold">not</span> a compiler bug.
+It is legal under the JMM unless a happens before relationship is explicitly established.

+Two common ways to enforce visibility are:

+* Declaring a variable as `volatile`, which ensures that reads and writes go directly to main memory rather than being cached
+* Using `synchronized` blocks or methods, which enforce visibility and mutual exclusion by acquiring and releasing locks

+Failing to establish proper memory visibility leads to *nondeterministic* bugs where a thread may never observe an update even though it logically should.
+These bugs are subtle and often arise in busy wait loops, flags, and concurrent data structures.
+Understanding and applying the Java Memory Model is essential for writing correct and predictable concurrent programs.

+### Scenario
 You're reviewing a teammate’s Java program that uses two threads: one sets a shared boolean flag `done`, while the other loops until the flag becomes `true`.
 Despite `done = true` being executed in the setter thread, the loop sometimes **never exits**, it gets stuck as if the flag was never set.

 Here’s a simplified version of the code: